Convergence to Utility Maximization and the Indifference Hypothesis

-We conclude this analysis with the following finding of a different nature, resonates with and reverberates the primary learning results presented earlier.
+We conclude with the following finding which, although of a different nature, resonates with and reverberates the primary learning results presented earlier.

-\begin{highlight} Subjects' decisions in the last round are more than twice as fast as in the first. \end{highlight} Indeed, the above-documented learning effect is accompanied by a significant shift to the left in the subjects' distributions of mean response times between the first and last 15 decisions (20.7 vs 8.1 seconds per problem; $p<0.001$).
-This is an important finding because, considering also the growing literature in support of the argument that decisions are faster when preference comparisons are easier\footnote{See \cite{alos-ferrer-fehr-netzer} and references therein}, it suggests that subjects who learned to maximize (expected) utility in this experiment have done so while in the process of discovering or constructing their (stable, complete and transitive) \textit{preferences}.
+\begin{highlight} Decisions in the last round are more than twice as fast as in the first. \end{highlight}

+Indeed, the above-documented convergence to rational behaviour is accompanied by a significant shift to the left in the subjects' distributions of mean response times between the first and last 15 decisions (20.7 vs 8.1 seconds per problem; $p<0.001$).
+This is an important finding because, considering also the growing literature in support of the argument that decisions are faster when preference comparisons are easier,\footnote{See \citet*{alos-ferrer-fehr-netzer} and references therein} it suggests that subjects who learned to maximize (expected) utility in this experiment have done so while in the process of discovering or constructing their (stable, complete and transitive) \textit{preferences}.
 Moreover, the finding is important for another reason: it suggests that the so-called \textit{chronometric function}, which quantifies this postulated relationship between response times and the relative easiness/difficulty of decisions, is not stationary but changes with the agent's experience.
 This, in turn, invites the analyst to exercise caution when defining and interpreting the chronometric function in a given setting.